T–V distinction: German

 In German, Du is only used as an informal pronoun.
 It is only addressed to persons that one knows well, like family members and friends.
 It is also most commonly used among peers as a sign of equality, especially among young people.
 In formal situations with strangers and acquaintances, Sie is used instead.
-"Ihr" was also used in formal situations; this was once the abundant usage, but it has completely fallen out of use.
+"Ihr" was also used in formal situations; this was once the abundant usage, but it has fallen out of use besides certain dialects like Bernese German.
 In the plural form, "ihr" is used as the "T" pronoun and "Sie" is used as the "V" pronoun; "Ihr" and "Sie" are capitalized when they are used as the "V" pronoun.

 Scandinavian languages

 A T–V distinction was once widespread in the North Germanic languages but its use began rapidly declining in the second half of the 20th century, coinciding with the 1960s youth rebellion.
 The V variant has in practice completely disappeared from regular speech in Swedish spoken in Sweden, Norwegian and Icelandic.
 In Faroese and Finland Swedish, however, it is still occasionally used.

 The use of the V variant in Danish has declined dramatically, but as of 2023 not completely disappeared.
 In Danish the T variant is "du" and the V variant is a capitalized "De".

-Swedish both had a V-variant of "you" and an even more formal manner of addressing people, which was to address them in the third person ("Could I ask Mr. Johnson to...").
+Swedish had both a V-variant of "you" and an even more formal manner of addressing people, which was to address them in the third person ("Could I ask Mr. Johnson to...").

-Hindi-Urdu
+Hindustani (Hindi-Urdu)

-Hindi-Urdu (Hindustani) have three levels of formality distinction.
-The pronoun तू تو (tū) is the informal (intimate) pronoun, तुम تم (tum) is the familiar pronoun and आप آپ (āp) is the formal pronoun.
-Tū is only used in certain contexts in Urdu, as in normal conversation, the use of tū is considered very rude.
-The pronoun तू تو (tū) is grammatically singular while the pronouns तुम تم (tum) and आप آپ (āp) are grammatically plural.
-However, the plural pronouns are more commonly used as singular pronouns and to explicitly mark the plurality, words such as लोग لوگ (log) [people], सब سب (sab) [all], दोनों دونوں (donõ) [both], तीनों تینوں (tīnõ) [all three] etc. are added after the plural pronouns.
+Hindustani (Hindi-Urdu) have three levels of formality distinction.
+The pronoun तू/تو (tū) is the informal (intimate) pronoun, तुम/تم (tum) is the familiar pronoun, and आप/آپ (āp) is the formal pronoun.
+Tū is used only in certain contexts; in normal conversation, its use is considered very rude.
+The pronoun tū is grammatically singular, while the pronouns tum and āp are grammatically plural.
+However, the plural pronouns are more commonly used as singular pronouns, and to explicitly mark the plurality, words such as लोग/لوگ (log, "people"), सब/سب (sab, "all"), दोनों/دونوں (dōnō̃, "both"), तीनों/تینوں (tīnō̃, "all three"), etc. are added after the plural pronouns.

-In the Western Hindi dialects, a fourth level of formality (semi-formal), which is intermediate between आप آپ (āp) and तुम تم (tum), is created when the pronoun आप آپ (āp) is used with the conjugations of तुम تم (tum).
-However, this form is strictly dialectal and is not used in standard versions of Urdu and Hindi.
+In the Western Hindi dialects, a fourth level of formality (semi-formal), intermediate between āp and tum, is formed when the pronoun āp is used with the conjugations of tum (i.e., āp-tum).
+However, this form is strictly dialectal and is neither used in standard registers of Hindustani (both Hindi as well as Urdu), nor in the Eastern Hindi dialects.